Dominion Astrophysical Observatory: Telescope construction

 The building that houses the telescope was built by McAlpine-Robertson Company of Vancouver for a price of $75,000.
 Both the building and dome, made by Warner & Swasey Company, are double walled.
+The one-tenth scale model of the dome and telescope were featured at the Panama–Pacific International Exposition in 1915.
+The model survives to this day, and is featured in the interpretive centre.

 The glass mirror, 73 in in diameter and 12 in thick, weighs approximately 4340 lb and was made by the Saint-Gobain company in their Charleroi glass works in Antwerp, Belgium, and shipped only a week before the start of World War I. It was then ground in the United States at the John A. Brashear Co. (founded by astronomer and telescope pioneer John A. Brashear) in Pittsburgh.
 The mirror had to be reground twice, once due to a mysterious scratch and the second time due to a flaw in the grinding.
 This added two years to the completion time of the telescope, pushing the date back to 1918.
 The mirror was sent to Victoria by train, which arrived in Victoria six days later.
 The completed mirror was hauled up Little Saanich Mountain by horse and wagon.

 Images of the construction are available.